Soundbone Traditional Arts

 Eric West

 Eric is a guitarist and music arranger/publisher who has performed with a number of prominent musical groups, including the children’s music duo ‘Heather and Eric.’
-He has composed and arranged music for radio, television, and stage.
+He has composed and arranged music for radio, television and stage.
 ArtsNL awarded Eric the 2007 Arts Achievement Award for his contribution to the arts in this province.
 In 2017 he received the Memorial University Arts in Education Award, in recognition of his contribution to arts education.
-He founded Vinland Music Camp and was its Director from its beginning in 2001 until his retirement in 2024.
+He was the Director of Vinland Music Camp since its beginning in 2001 unti his retirement in 2024.

 Evelyn Osborne